Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 So the render of a component is the same as a function call.
 That's why we get `App` and `Text` every second in the previous sample.
+The state's update of the component trigger the rerender of that component, which cause the function called.

 # Elements For Render